khokharkeyur/React-Todo-Demo/README.md

 OR Download the ZIP file and extract it.

-3️⃣ Install Dependencies
+2 Install Dependencies

 npm install

-4️⃣ Start the Development Server
+4 Start the Development Server

 npm run dev

-Your app will now be running at:🔗 http://localhost:5173/ (default Vite port)
+Your app will now be running at: http://localhost:5173/ (default Vite port)